cshum/imagor/docs/docs/filters.md

 ### `strip_icc()`

-Removes ICC profile information from the resulting image.
+Removes the embedded ICC color profile from the resulting image.
 The image is first converted to sRGB color space to preserve correct colors before the profile is removed.

 ---